alikiki/saxamll/README.md

 `saxaMLL` is a event-driven incremental SAX parser for your LLM interaction needs.

 ## Features
-- No frills: pure text-to-text parsing.
+- No frills: pure text-to-text parsing
-- Ships with a prompt generator for your custom XML tags.
+- Prompt generator for your custom XML tags

 ## Get started